Population synthesis of double neutron stars: Description of the Model

-The pulsars cease to emit in the radio once they cross the death lines.
-After crossing this lines on this diagram the pulsar's emission mechanism fails as electron-positron pairs can no longer be created in the magnetic field.
-We take two death lines into account \citep{1994MNRAS.267..513R}.
-In this work we assume that all the pulsars cease their emission after crossing the death lines defined by:
+The pulsars cease to emit in the radio once they cross the so-called death lines.
+After crossing these lines on the $P-\dot{P}$ diagram the pulsar's emission mechanism fails as electron-positron pairs can no longer be created in the magnetic field.
+In this work we assume that all the pulsars cease their emission after crossing the two death lines defined by \citep{1994MNRAS.267..513R}:

-These relations are rather empirical and there are cases when a pulsar is found beyond these death lines \citep{1999Natur.400..848Y}, yet they describe the cutoffs on the $P$-$\dot P$ diagrams quite well.
+These relations are empirical.
+Although there are cases known in which a pulsar is found beyond these death lines \citep{1999Natur.400..848Y}, they describe the cut-offs on the $P$-$\dot P$ diagram quite well.
+None of the DNS systems is found to be beyond the death lines we adopt here.

+For the discussion of the implemented radio selection effects we refer the reader to Section \ref{radiodet}.